Trow-Registry/trow/docs/HELM_INSTALL.md

 helm install trow trow/trow
 ```
 ## Notes on installation
-Trow needs to be served Via `TLS`, by default the ingress is disabled and the pod runs without TLS, so you would need to expose the trow pod (the prefered method is via ingress) and add TLS to this, the default way using:
+Trow needs to be served Via `TLS`, by default the ingress is disabled, so you would need to expose the trow pod (the prefered method is via ingress) and add TLS to this, the default way using:
-### GKE
+### Google Managed Certificates on GKE
-create a managed certificate as followed:
+create a managed certificate as follows:
 ```yaml
 apiVersion: networking.gke.io/v1beta1
 kind: ManagedCertificate